The tax benefits of an investment ISA

 Not all stocks and shares ISAs are the same.
 Some will invite you to pick your own investment portfolio, while others (like Wesleyan's Stocks and Shares ISA and WUTM's* Unit Trust ISA) are invested in funds that are managed on your behalf.

 That means you don't have to be an experienced investor to set up a stocks and shares ISA.
-The research, analysis, trading and admin is taken care of by the Fund Manager.
+The research, analysis, trading and administration is taken care of by the Fund Manager.

 Whatever type of stocks and shares ISA you choose though, you'll almost always have to pay charges.
 There might be an initial fee to pay when you open your account, plus a management charge which is taken from the value of your investment every year or month.